 The Proposed Project will protect open space with landscape buffers surrounding the site and providing an interconnection with the publicly accessible Veterans Memorial Park.
+See full-size Drawing L-100 "Landscape Plan" included with this SDEIS which conceptually depicts the many deciduous and evergreen tree plantings that enhance the buffer screening along the perimeter of the Site adjacent to the residential uses.
 The addition of trees, shrubs, and planting will create landscaped buffers to provide linkages among open space systems.
 The Sponsor of the Proposed Project will also seek ways to provide trail connections to the nearby Maryknoll Seminary with 230 greenspace acres further to the east, and the nearby Anne Dorner Middle School - Dale Cemetery - Torview Club's open space areas to the westerly side of the Property.